walidpyh/KortzHeistHelper/README.md

    game thinks you've started; applying stats before buying the heist does nothing (or leaves the board in a weird state)
 2. Pick your primary target (Optional if you wanna switch it), press **Complete ALL Preps**
-3. **Step out of the art room (in the mansion) and back in** so the planning board reloads, can't figure out how to make it self reload (maybe some can help with that?)
-4. During the finale, use the **Heist Minigames** buttons when you reach each hack / the laser room
+3. During the finale, use the **Heist Minigames** buttons when you reach each hack / the laser room
-5. Profit!
+4. Profit!

 ## Notes

-- **Board refresh is currently manual**: automatic board reloading is bugged, so after applying anything the planning board will NOT update on its own.
-Leave the art room in the mansion, walk back in, and the board will show your changes
 - The **Heist Minigames** buttons only work while you're actually in the finale: press each hack bypass WHILE its minigame is on screen, and Disable Vault Lasers inside the laser room